Clint Houston: Instruments and playing style

 During his time with Roy Ayers, Clint Houston played both electric bass and upright bass, but found that he was increasingly being asked to play electric, to his frustration.
-He played a clear-bodied Plexiglas electric bass, and 'Gertrude,' his Czechoslovakian double bass built in 1940.
+He played a clear-bodied Plexiglas electric bass, and 'Gertrude', his Czechoslovak double bass built in 1940.
 He found this bass for sale in a recording studio.
 Houston also learned how to play acoustic guitar, and played it on his album Inside the Plain of the Elliptic (1979) on the title track and on "Geri".

 Houston preferred an upright bass with the E and A strings set higher above the fingerboard, for greater resonance, with the G and D strings having a lower action to aid fast-tempo playing.
 By 1978, Houston was using Barcus-Berry and Polytone pickups on his double bass.
 Houston favored a combination of the German and Italian-style finger positions in his left hand, teaching this hybrid style to his private students.

 Houston's bass solos are characterized by rapid, fluid playing.
 In an interview with Down Beat magazine, he stressed: "What I'm really looking for in this instrument and through my kind of bass playing is texture.
 My notes are very definitely selected, because they have to go through the changes, but there's a texture I hear.
 It's like if you play fast enough, you can almost play single notes like a chord.
 If you play an arpeggio on the piano fast enough, it's like you just hit the chord, and sometimes you can just about get it on the bass - at the proper tempo."

 Long-time collaborator Joanne Brackeen said of his playing: "Clint played a little different from everybody else, and he really liked to solo.
 He played a solo more like a horn player than like a bass player, but it had a certain rhythm [...] that was what he loved to do, that was his thing.
 Yeah, no motive other than that."

 Personal life

-Clint Houston was a father to at least one daughter, at one point divorced, and a science fiction fan.
-Houston was married to Gerry Houston, who worked the door at the Village Vanguard.
-Gerry Houston, who died in 2009, was known for her 'dry, caustic sense of humor' which was useful for dealing with customers at the club.
+Clint Houston, who had at least one daughter, was divorced.
+His wife Gerry Houston, who died in 2009, worked the door at the Village Vanguard and was known for her 'dry, caustic sense of humor' which was useful for dealing with customers at the club.
 In 2010, JazzTimes dedicated a series of columns profiling 'people behind the scenes' at New York's jazz clubs to her memory.